-Development has been somewhat limited by CEQA but does continue, especially around already impacted ski resorts, and the town of Truckee.
-Fragmentation by development, the interstate, and railroad limit traditional deer movements.
-The river and recreation make for additional challenges in managing landscape permeability.

-Moving around barriers to reach desired habitat is energetically taxing.
+Development has been somewhat limited by CEQA but does continue, especially around already impacted ski resorts and the town of Truckee.
+Fragmentation by development, the interstate, and railroad right-of-way's limit traditional deer movements.
+The river and associated high recreation use make for additional challenges in managing landscape permeability.
+Moving around barriers to reach desired habitats is energetically taxing.
 Fecundity and fawn survival could be an issue if connectivity is not restored or maintained.